 The Paleolithic cave of Ardales is home to one of the three most ancient artistic representations in the world.
-With over 66,000 years, it is attributed to the Neanderthals.
+Dating more than 66,000 years, it is attributed to the Neanderthals.
 Inside the cave, over a thousand paintings can be found, as well as human remains that are approximately 5,000 years old.
 Additionally, the Mozarab chapel of Bobastro is unique in its kind and it’s part of the Spanish Heritage List.

 El Caminito is located less than an hour from Malaga city centre.
 It is a fantastic departure point to discover local jewels like the Dolmens of Antequera, part of the UNESCO World Heritage Sites.
 Another option is the gorgeous town of Ronda, known for its impressive Puente Nuevo and gorge – as well as being a great option for MICE events inland Andalusia.
 Also, El Caminito is included in the Great Malaga Path, an unmissable 660 km trail that will take you around the province of Malaga, where you will discover its fauna and flora at its best.